Psychical research in Italy between '800 and '900 - 3

 Among the phenomena that most struck Bottazzi (which weighed almost 90 kilos) there was the displacement of more than half a meter of the chair he was sitting on, that the medium – whose hands were under control – could not in any way perform: when the day after the physiologist asked his laboratory assistant, a sturdy man, to move him with the whole chair he was sitting on, doing the necessary actions at his ease, the assistant hardly managed to move the chair about a dozen centimeters.
 Also the synchrony, almost always perfect and recorded by the instruments, between a telegraphic key located on the mediumistic table and manually activated by Paladino, and a second key located in the cabinet and activated by an unknown entity, was considered by Bottazzi and by the other sitters as an irrefutable proof of the genuineness of the phenomena produced by the medium.

 On concluding his book, Bottazzi – after recognizing that the attempts to explain mediumistic phenomena had been many, but, for one reason or another, they had proven to be unconvincing – claimed not to be able to formulate a valid explanatory theory of all the phenomena experienced, but to be able to advance a hypothesis of work and study to be used as a basis for further research.
-Although – unlike Morselli – it did not seem to him that the hypothesis of the intervention of alien intelligences with respect to the medium could be discarded or declared absurd for sure, he thought it better to continue studying the physiological and psychological dependence of the phenomena produced by the medium's organism, through a virtual representation of a second body of a psychic nature (or in any case connected with the psyche of the medium) capable of interacting with the environment and with the sitters.
-Although the scholar pointed out how this representation did not amount to an explanation, but should be considered only as a working hypothesis, nevertheless all the criticisms regarding the attempts at explanation already advanced by Morselli remain standing, especially when Bottazzi stated that the mediumistic limbs did not differ in any way, due to their sensitivity and ability to act, from the real ones.
-It should necessarily be concluded that some people – at least the mediums – are endowed with a second body, which, although different in nature from the physical body, is able to interact with the physical environment: from here to the admission of the existence of an etheric body, or a perispirit, the step is short.
+Although – unlike Morselli – it did not seem to him that the hypothesis of the intervention of alien intelligences with respect to the medium could certainly be discarded or declared absurd, he thought it better to continue studying the physiological and psychological dependence of the phenomena produced by the medium's organism, through a virtual representation of a second body of a psychic nature (or in any case connected with the psyche of the medium) capable of interacting with the environment and with the sitters.
+Although the scholar pointed out how such representation did not amount to an explanation, but should be considered only as a working hypothesis, nevertheless all the criticisms regarding the attempts at explanation already advanced by Morselli remain standing, especially with regard to Bottazzi's claim that the mediumistic limbs did not differ in any way, due to their sensitivity and ability to act, from the real ones.
+It should necessarily be concluded that some people – at least the mediums – are endowed with a second body, which, although different in nature from the physical body, is able to interact with the physical environment: from here to admitting the existence of an etheric body, or a perispirit, the step is short.

 Visani Scozzi studies on hypnotic and mediumistic states

-The physician Paolo Visani Scozzi (1858-1918) published in 1901 a book, La medianità, which is still today one of the most valid texts for those who want to understand some of the most surprising aspects of the functioning of human brain and its psychic correlations.
-The central core of the book (its second part) consists of detailed and meticulous reports (each of which fills more than 50 pages) of four séances during which Visani Scozzi was able to experience in Naples the mediumship of Eusapia Paladino between April 8th and 12th, 1895.
-But also of a considerable interest is the book's first part, in which the author – who had actively engaged in the study of hypnotism – first elaborated a significant picture of the phenomena observed in the hypnotic states, and then highlighted both the correlations between the latter and the mediumistic trance states, and the substantial differences that do not allow to equalize the physical mediumistic phenomena (such as levitations, displacements of objects, contributions, materializations, direct writing, etc.) to those of hypnotism.
+The physician Paolo Visani Scozzi (1858-1918) published in 1901 a book, La medianità (Mediumship), which is still today one of the most valid texts for those who want to understand some of the most surprising aspects of the functioning of human brain and its psychic correlations.
+The central core of the book (its second part) consists of the detailed and meticulous reports (each of which fills more than 50 pages) of four séances during which Visani Scozzi was able to experience in Naples the mediumship of Eusapia Paladino between April 8th and 12th, 1895.
+But the book's first part is also of considerable interest: in it the author – who had actively engaged in the study of hypnotism – first elaborates a significant picture of the phenomena observed in the hypnotic states, and then highlights both the correlations between the latter and the mediumistic trance states, and the substantial differences that do not allow to equate the physical mediumistic phenomena (such as levitations, displacements of objects, contributions, materializations, direct writing, etc.) to those of hypnotism.

 Born in Palazzuolo, in the Tuscan Romagna, Visani Scozzi studied Medicine in Siena and Bologna.
-After his graduation he attended the courses at the Military Health School in Florence, and worked as a medical officer in Pesaro and Chieti.
-From 1885 to 1887 he practiced the medical profession in Cantiano and Marradi, in Florence province, where he met and married a wealthy widow, Ersilia Ravagli.
+After his graduation he attended the courses at the Military Health School of Florence, and worked as a medical officer in Pesaro and Chieti.
+From 1885 to 1887 he practiced the medical profession in Cantiano and Marradi, in the province of Florence, where he met and married a wealthy widow, Ersilia Ravagli.
 Then he settled in Florence, acquiring reputation and esteem, and an elect clientele.
-Following his own anti-monarchical and humanitarian ideals, he regarded the medical profession as a mission which he fulfilled with fervor, healing and comforting people with a profound sentiment of human fraternity.
+Following his own anti-monarchical and humanitarian ideals, he considered the medical profession as a mission to which he committed himself with fervor, treating and comforting with a deep feeling of human solidarity..
 He was also a true scholar: positivist by method, and initially materialist, he felt the need to investigate the great phenomenon of life and the principles that rule it.
 Having become a psychologist, he turned his attention to the phenomena of somnambulism and hypnotic suggestion, on which he investigated and wrote a lot.
-The study of hypnotic phenomena led him to be interested in mediumistic phenomena, of which he ascertained and recognized the reality, trying first to explain mediumship as a derivation or extension of hypnotic phenomenology, without resorting to any power external to the medium and the sitters.
-But later, especially after the four séances with Paladino in 1895, he recognized – albeit with regret – that to explain a good part of these phenomena it was necessary to admit the intervention of other intelligent entities.
+The study of hypnotic phenomena led him to be interested in mediumistic phenomena, of which he ascertained and recognized the reality, trying first to explain mediumship as a derivation or extension of hypnotic phenomenology, without resorting to any power external to the medium and the sitters, but later, especially after the four séances with Paladino in 1895, he recognized – albeit with regret – that to explain a good part of these phenomena it was necessary to admit the intervention of other intelligent entities.

 A new and uncertain research field